This Is What It’s Like Flying a Drone in the Eye of a Hurricane - Drone 360

 — Brian Emfinger (@brianemfinger) September 11, 2017

 He does make sure his camera has its protective bubble on.
-You can see the proof in some of his videos from Hurricane Irma, where water spots trickling down the drone camera.
+You can see the proof in some of his videos from Hurricane Irma, where water spots trickle down the drone camera.
 His trick: He tries not to actually fly around.
 He puts it straight up in the air and uses the drone as a skycam.
 And afterward, he leaves it on in the car while the heater runs.

 The Eye Arrives

-Note: Editor’s Note: This article has been updated.
-It originally stated this was a potential first quadcopter flight in the eye of a hurricane.
-Readers have since pointed out footage from prior flights.